huderlem/poryscript/README.md

 ```
 Becomes:
 ```
-.string "Hello, are you the legendary {PLAYER}\n" .string "that everyone talks about?\p"
+.string "Hello, are you the real-live legendary\n" .string "{PLAYER} that everyone talks about?\p" .string "Amazing!\p"
-.string "Amazing!\p"
 .string "So glad to meet you!$"
 ```